 WBGT Example Recommendations for competitions Required cooling °C: RH% Facilities/methods <28 30:45 No changes needed to the competition format or timing.
 Access to least 2 wash bays with freely running water via hoses.
 Shaded areas/shelters.
-Not: each horse may need to be hosed with 2 hoses for 20-40 minutes if heat 28-30 29:60 Some precautions to reduce heat load on horses will be necessary such as: use shaded areas for competition and warm up areas avoid non-grassed riding surfaces reduction in overall effort (shorter distance, less jumping efforts, etc) competition PA appouncements Access to least 2 wash bays with freely running water via hoses.
+Not: each horse may need to be hosed with 2 hoses for 20-40 minutes if heat 28-30 29:60 Some precautions to reduce heat load on horses will be necessary such as: use shaded areas for competition and warm up areas avoid non-grassed riding surfaces reduction in overall effort (shorter distance, less jumping efforts, etc) competition PA announcements Access to least 2 wash bays with freely running water via hoses.
 Shaded areas/shelters.
 NOTE: each horse may need to be hosed with 2 hoses for 20-40 minutes if heat stressed.
 30-33 30:65 Additional precautions to those above to limit overheating of horses will be necessary.
 The timing of events/competition should be considered.
 Competitions should be held in cooler parts of the day (between 7 am - 11 am and/or after 4 pm).
 Avoid non-grassed riding surfaces Competition PA announcements.
 CCI and CCI Eventing horses require AGGRESSIVE COOLING MEASURES Access to least 2 wash bays with freely running water via hoses.
 Shaded areas/shelters.
 Mandatory provision of ad lib ice for use in cooling horses.
 AGGRESSIVE COOLING MEASURES ARE COMPULSORY FOR CCI / EVENTING HORSES NOTE: each horse may need to be hosed with 2 hoses for 20-40 minutes if heat stressed.

->33 32:60 These environmental conditions are very high risk and 1.
-Access to least 2 wash are probably not compatible with safe competition. bays with freely running water via hoses.
-Further veterinary consultation/advice will be 2.
-Shaded areas/shelters. required before continuing.
-3. Mandatory provision of The timing of events/competition should be ad lib ice for use in considered.
-Competitions or the 'high exertion phase' cooling horses. of the event must be held during cooler parts of the AGGRESSIVE COOLING day (between 7 am -11.00 am and/or after 4 pm).
-MEASURES ARE Higher level competitions should be run in the COMPULSORY FOR ALL coolest part of the day.
-HORSES Schedule the most demanding competition/competition phases when it is cooler.
-Ad dditional requirements for The lower level competitions generally make lower ev venting competitions: demands on horses.
-Avoid non-grassed riding surfaces 4.
-A shaded area with Competition PA announcements - frequently misting fans repeated.
-(See below) 5.
-A veterinarian to monitor horses.
+>33 32:60 These environmental conditions are very high risk and are probably not compatible with safe competition.

+Further veterinary consultation/advice will be required before continuing.

+- The timing of events/competition should be considered.
+Competitions or the 'high exertion phase' of the event must be held during cooler parts of the day (between 7 am -11.00 am and/or after 4 pm). - Higher level competitions should be run in the coolest part of the day. - Schedule the most demanding competition/competition phases when it is cooler. - The lower level competitions generally make lower demands on horses. - Avoid non-grassed riding surfaces - Competition PA announcements frequently repeated.
+(See below)